Anduin2017/AnduinOS-Docs/Install/Download-AnduinOS.md

 * Timezone is different. `zh_CN` version will use `Asia/Shanghai` by default.
 * Default apt mirror is different. `zh_CN` version will use Chinese mirrors by default.

-!!! note "You can still switch the language during or after the installation"
+!!! note "You can still switch the language before or after the installation"

-    You can switch the language after installation.
-The difference is only for the default settings.
+    You can still switch the language before or after the installation.
+The only difference is the default settings.

     For example, if you downloaded `en_US` version but you want to use Chinese language, you can install Chinese language packs and input methods after the installation.
+Or you can just select Chinese language during the installation process.
 Internet connection is required.

     To switch the language, please refer to the [Change system language](./Switch-To-Your-Language.md) guide.